- Home

 Patrons will comply with all federal, state and local laws.

 Parents or designated caregivers are responsible for children they bring to the library.
 The library is not responsible for unattended children.
-Any child left after closing, who is disruptive, or who requires parental attention, but whose parents or designated caregivers cannot be reached, will be turned over to security personnel or law enforcement.
+Any child left after closing, who is disruptive, or who requires parental attention, but whose parents or designated caregivers cannot be reached, will be turned over to law enforcement.

 Children under age ten must have a parent or designated caregiver in the immediate vicinity of them, and in visual contact with them at all times.